Record snow, cold, slams northern US Rockies with winter-like weather

 About 19 inches of snow fell in northwestern Washington state, and light snow also fell in areas of California, Nevada, Wyoming, Oregon and Idaho, forecasters said.

-Another 1-2 inches (2.5-5cm) of snow was expected by mid-Monday in spots, with winter storm warnings in effect for western Montana and the mountains of northern Washington and northern Idaho.
+Another 2.5-5cm of snow was expected by mid-Monday in spots, with winter storm warnings in effect for western Montana and the mountains of northern Washington and northern Idaho.

-Montana Governor Steve Bullock called an emergency on Sunday after 40 inches (101cm) of snow fell in towns like Browning, forcing highway closures and a string of road accidents.
+Montana Governor Steve Bullock called an emergency on Sunday after 101cm of snow fell in towns like Browning, forcing highway closures and a string of road accidents.

-Temperatures dropped to record lows in the 20s Fahrenheit (-6.6 degrees Celsius) or below on Sunday night across western Montana and north-central Idaho, according to the NWS.
+Temperatures dropped to record lows of -6.6 degrees Celsius or below on Sunday night across western Montana and north-central Idaho, according to the NWS.

 "With an unprecedented winter storm throwing our state a surprise in September, state and local governments are working closely together to protect the health and safety of Montanans,” Bullock said.